Synthetic Controls with Multiple Outcomes: Abstract

 \section{Abstract}

-We propose a generalization of the synthetic control method to a multiple-outcome framework, which improves the reliability of treatment effect estimation.
-This is done by supplementing the conventional pre-treatment time dimension with the extra dimension of related outcomes in computing the synthetic control weights.
-Our generalization can be particularly useful for studies evaluating the effect of a treatment on multiple outcome variables.
-To illustrate our method, we estimate the effects of non-pharmaceutical interventions (NPIs) on various outcomes in Sweden in the first 3 quarters of 2020.
-Our results suggest that if Sweden had implemented stricter NPIs like the other European countries by March, then there would have been about 70\% fewer cumulative COVID-19 infection cases and deaths by July, and 20\% fewer deaths from all causes in early May, whereas the impacts of the NPIs were relatively mild on the labor market and economic outcomes.
+We generalize the synthetic control (SC) method to a multiple-outcome framework, where the conventional pre-treatment time dimension is supplemented with the extra dimension of related outcomes in computing the SC weights.
+This generalization improves the reliability of treatment effect estimation, and can be particularly useful for evaluating the effect of a treatment on multiple outcomes or when only a small number of pre-treatment periods are available.
+To illustrate our method, we provide a new perspective on the classic SC application to the 1990 German reunification.